-Mutation Surveyor's detection sensitivity allows detection of peaks buried in the baseline of both the forward and reverse traces, alerting researchers to the possible presence of somantic mutations.
+Sensitivity is greater than 5% primary peak, which allows detection of variants buried in the baseline of both the forward and reverse traces, alerting researchers to the presence of possible low frequency mutations.

-This illustration show two analysis with the same parameters except one has BasePatch activated while the other does not.
-You can see that the trace on the left has less noise in the mutation electropherogram (1) than the image on the right.
-Also, both the lane quality score (2) and the phred‐like score (3) increased for the analysis with BasePatch on.
+This illustration shows two analyses with the same parameters except that the right image has BasePatch activated while the left image does not.
+You can see that the trace on the right has less noise in the Mutation Electropherogram than the image on the right.
+Also, the lane quality score and phred like score increased for the analysis with BasePatch on.
 BasePatch is intended to increase the overall quality of the trace for better alignment and mutation detection.

 Trademarks property of their respective owners